utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mocking-with-examples.md

 * **Example E1** - `GET` request to path `/get`
 * **Example E2** - `GET` request to path `/test`

-Finally, repeat step 5 above, but this time add the path `/test` to the end of the mock server URL when sending the request.
+Now repeat step 5 above, but this time add the path `/test` to the end of the mock server URL when sending the request.
 This returns the expected 404 response.

 <img alt="Send another request to the mock server" src="https://assets.postman.com/postman-docs/mock-examples-step6b-v9-1.jpg">